 Save it into the folder on your desktop with all of your textures.
 Please note that converting map to dif on a Mac is quite different than on Windows.
 Ask HiGuy about it, because seeing as I'm a Windows user, I can't cover it in this guide.

 Before we get to the converting process, I'm going to go over a list of things that will NOT convert through Map2Dif, no matter how hard you try.
-If your map doesn't convert, it's not the end of the world, because it doesn't edit the map file at all.
+If your map doesn't convert, it's not the end of the world, because a failed conversion won't modify the original .map file at all.

 1. Brushes that are too big.
 An easy fix is to just make the offending brushes smaller via extruding.
 Your brushes basically should not be bigger than 32 tiles by 32 tiles on any axis if you don't want to risk your map not converting.